Devin McCourty: Professional career

+Pre-draft

-On August 25, 2009, NFL analyst Gil Brandt ranked McCourty the fourth best cornerback prospect heading into the 2010 NFL Draft.
+On August 25, 2009, NFL analyst Gil Brandt ranked McCourty the fourth best cornerback prospect heading into the 2010 NFL draft.
 He attended the NFL Scouting Combine and performed all of the combine drills.
 On March 10, 2010, McCourty attended Rutgers' annual pro day, but chose to stand on his combine numbers and only performed positional drills.
-At the conclusion of the pre-draft process, McCourty was projected to be a first or second round pick by NFL draft experts and scouts.
-He was ranked third best cornerback prospect in the draft by Sports Illustrated and ESPN, was ranked the fourth best cornerback by DraftScout.com, and was ranked the fifth best cornerback in the draft by Bleacher Report.
+At the conclusion of the pre-draft process, McCourty was projected to be a first- or second-round pick by NFL draft experts and scouts.
+He was ranked as the third-best cornerback prospect in the draft by Sports Illustrated and ESPN, the fourth-best by DraftScout.com, and the fifth-best by Bleacher Report.